cieslarmichal/faker-cxx/README.md

 In order to use external dependencies installed in your system, you can set the `USE_SYSTEM_DEPENDENCIES` CMake flag to `ON`.

+## Building the library with [Conan](https://conan.io/)

+The library can be built using Conan package manager to solve external dependencies.
+To build the library with Conan, follow the steps below:

+1. Install required dependencies:

+    ```bash
+    conan install conanfile.txt --build=missing
+    ```

+2. Build the library:

+    ```bash
+    cmake --preset=conan-release -DUSE_SYSTEM_DEPENDENCIES:BOOL=ON
+    cmake --build --preset=conan-release
+    ```

 ## ✨ Contributing

 We would love it if you contributed to Faker C++! 🚀